By Amy Gorin, MS, RDN

 Have a Small Dinner to Nudge Weight Loss Along

-The study authors found that eating a larger percentage of daily calories earlier in the day helps weight loss, while eating more in the late afternoon and/or evening may cause weight gain.
+The study authors found that eating a larger percentage of daily calories earlier in the day helps weight loss, while eating more in the late afternoon and/or evening may lead to weight gain.

-The Academy of Nutrition and Dietetics recommends eating the majority of daily calories during the day, not in the evening: You don’t need a lot of energy after dinner, when most activity is centered around winding down and sleeping.
+The Academy of Nutrition and Dietetics recommends eating the majority of daily calories during the day, not in the evening.
+Here's why: You don’t need a lot of energy after dinner, when most activity is centered around winding down and sleeping.
 Late eating may also disrupt sleep cycles, in turn affecting weight.